null Skip to main content

 Keynotes

-1. The muscles in the front of the neck are particularly important for breathing, posture, and support.
+1. The front neck muscles are essential for strength, posture, and spinal support.

 What Are the Muscles Front Neck?